 TAYLOR, WILLIAM BANKS III, Professor of Criminal Justice.
-B.A., M.A., The University of Southern Mississippi; Ph.D., University of London; Advanced legal study, British Academy of Forensic Sciences.
+B.A., M.A., The University of Southern Mississippi; Ph.D., University of London.

 TELLER, HENRY EMANUEL, Jr., Associate Professor of Speech and Hearing Sciences.
 B.A., Livingston University; M.A., Ed.D., University of Alabama.